sahana16081996/drupal-assignment/README.md

 # In this project Created two modules one is to create a custom entity and another one is for migration.

-This module provides the migration configuration and listing of the migrated data to custom entities  of cities.
+This module provides the migration configuration and listing of the migrated data to the custom entity of cities.

 ## Installation